KHOW

 KHOW (630 AM) is a commercial radio station licensed to Denver, Colorado, and serving the Denver metropolitan area.
 The station is owned by iHeartMedia, Inc. KHOW is one of three iHeart-owned stations in Denver with a news/talk radio format.
 Co-owned KOA has mostly local shows, KDFD carries nationally syndicated programs, while KHOW airs a mix of local and syndicated hosts.
 Studios and offices are on South Monaco Street in Denver.

 KHOW's transmitter is off East 120th Avenue in Thornton, Colorado.
 It transmits with 5,000 watts and uses a directional antenna at all times.
 Its signal can be easily heard from Greeley to Colorado Springs.
 Programming is also heard on an HD Radio digital subchannel of co-owned KRFX 103.5 FM and on the iHeartRadio website and app.

 Programming

 Weekdays begin with a news and interview program hosted by former Federal Emergency Management Agency chief Michael Brown.
-The rest of the weekday schedule includes "The Troubleshooter Show" with consumer advocate Tom Martino, Leland Conway and attorney Dan Caplis.
-Evenings feature nationally syndicated talk shows from Joe Pags, Red Eye Radio and Our American Stories with Lee Habeeb.
+The rest of the weekday schedule includes The Troubleshooter Show with consumer advocate Tom Martino, Ryan Schuiling and Denver attorney Dan Caplis.
+Evenings feature nationally syndicated talk programs: The Joe Pags Show, Red Eye Radio and Our American Stories with Lee Habeeb.

-Weekends feature shows on money, real estate, home repair, food, law, a public affairs show called "Front Range Focus," a political talk show with Ben Ferguson, a syndicated home improvement show with Gary Sullivan and two tech shows with Kim Komando and Leo Laporte.
+Weekends include shows on money, health, real estate, technology, law, and a public affairs show called Front Range Focus.
+Syndicated talk shows include The Weekend with Michael Brown, The Ben Ferguson Show, The Kim Komando Show, Rich DeMuro on Tech and Armstrong & Getty.
 Some weekend shows are paid brokered programming.
 Most hours begin with world and national news from ABC News Radio.